 (1) Ensuring smooth operations of the Foundation during a market downturn.

-(2) Continuing a balanced a budget for up to a 3-year period of such a downturn, to be revisited annually.
+(2) Continuing a balanced budget for up to a 3-year period of such a downturn, to be revisited annually.

 (3) Addressing one-time budget deficits and/or unplanned costs and expenditures.